packapotatoes/blog_DanKaufman/README.md

 run 'cargo test' to test functionality

-In the name of practice and because I need a porject to work on, I am continuing to work on this in a new branch.In the name of practice and because I need a porject to work on, I am continuing to work on this in a new branch.
+In the name of practice and because I need a project to work on, I am continuing to work on this in a new branch.

 The minimum desirable functionality is this: